 I grew up in a family where socializing and responsible drinking was important.
 My father, in particular, set great rules and led by example, and he’d worked for over 30 years in the regulatory side of the liquor industry.
 Throughout my life, family and friends got together to have a great time socializing and telling stories.
 One thing never changed.
 There was a special family recipe we held.
 As long as I can remember, older family members and friends loved its unique, light sessional taste; its non-alcoholic version was also quite good and enjoyed by many as well.
 What better way is there, than to take a famous family recipe my family and friends loved, and share it with many others.

-In my final year of high school in my hometown of Bedford, NS at Charles P Allen.
-I was very fortunate to go on a humanity trip to Consuelo, Dominican Republic.
-Through this incredible experience of working with children, families and building houses, I was also very lucky to get an inside look into the making of rum all the way from the processing of the sugar cane in the fields to the bottling of the final product.
-As my humanity group and I worked in the sugar cane fields all morning staking sugar cane for the local franchise distillery, the process became very fascinating to me as we moved from the fields to the warehouse the steps taken to distill and produce alcohol was quite a special experience that has been a huge inspiration in my passion to start my own company , as well as my ultimate goal to be connected to only certified free trade sugar cane suppliers and spirit manufactures, as the respect I have gained from these workers is more than imaginable.
+In my final year of high school at Charles P. Allen in my hometown of Bedford, NS, I was fortunate to go on a humanity trip to Consuelo, Dominican Republic.
+Through this incredible experience, I worked with children, families and built houses, and I was lucky to get an inside look into the making of rum, all the way from processing sugar cane in the fields to bottling the final product.
+The process of staking sugar cane in the fields all morning for the local franchise distillery with my group, fascinated me.
+As we moved from the fields to the warehouse, the steps taken to distill and produce alcohol was inspiring and it fuelled my passion to start my own company.
+The respect I gained for these workers in the Dominican Republic was much more than I had ever imagined.
+This led to my ultimate goal of connecting to only certified free trade sugar cane suppliers and spirit manufacturers.